TechnicalPursuit/TIBET/README.md

 ***NOTE*** Be aware that Docker does **NOT** preserve the environment after you exit the container (by executing `exit` from the shell).
 Any work you've done in the container will be lost!!!

-Therefore, you need to use Docker to either mount a volume or use bind mounts to persistent your TIBET project.
-Follow the instructions at <a href="https://docs.docker.com/storage/volumes/">Docker Volumes</a> and
-<a href="https://docs.docker.com/storage/bind-mounts/">Docker Bind Mounts</a>
+Therefore, you need to use Docker to either mount a volume or use bind mounts to persist your TIBET project.
+Follow the instructions at <a href="https://docs.docker.com/storage/volumes/">Docker Volumes</a> and <a href="https://docs.docker.com/storage/bind-mounts/">Docker Bind Mounts</a>

 ---